 50. Use rechargeable batteries

 One-use plastic cutlery has a short-lived lifespan and is incredibly wasteful.
-If you do end up using them, keep them to wash and reuse in the future.
+If you do end up using them, keep them to wash and reuse them in the future.

-52. Carry around a reusable water bottle
+52. Carry a reusable water bottle

 53. Avoid straws